 A frequent violation of academic integrity is plagiarism.
 This can stem from purposeful choices, but it often stems from misunderstanding what it is, and how to ethically cite sources in all creative and/or research work.
-Plagiarism means presenting, as one's own, the words, creative work, or opinions of someone else.
+Plagiarism means presenting, as one's own, the words, creative work, or opinions of someone else- this can include work by Al software that is not acknowledged.
 It is imperative to correctly cite and correctly quote the works of others when writing papers.
-Students who are caught plagiarizing will receive a "O: for the class per the instructor's syllabus.
+Students who are caught plagiarizing will receive a "0: for the class per the instructor's syllabus.
 If a student is accused of plagiarism the first time an academic dishonesty report will be sent from the instructor to the director of the program, the chair of the department, the dean of research for the college, and the Graduate School.
 The student will have a meeting with some of these individuals to go over what happened and make sure it doesn't happen again.
 It could be that the student was unaware of citation protocol, or it was accidental.
 If there are no further incidents of plagiarism when the student graduates, the report will be deleted from the student records.
 If the student is found committing plagiarism again, they will be dismissed from the university.

-You commit plagiarism if you submit as your own work:
+A student commits plagiarism if they submit as their own work:

-- Part or all of an assignment copied from another person's manuscript or notes, spoken words, sounds, or images. - Part or all of an assignment copied or paraphrased from a source, such as a book, magazine, journal, Web page, or creative product. - The sequence of ideas, arrangement of ideas or images, or pattern of thought of someone else, even though you express them in your own words, sounds or images.
-Plagiarism occurs when such a sequence of ideas is transferred from a source without the process of digestion, integration and reorganization in the writer's mind, and without acknowledgement. - A paper written for you by someone else. - An entire work or substantive part of a work that you submitted for another course to a second course without the permission of BOTH of the instructors involved.
+- Part or all of an assignment copied from another person's manuscript or notes, spoken words, sounds, or images. - Part or all of an assignment copied or paraphrased from a source, such as a book, magazine, journal, Web page, or creative product.

-You are an accomplice in plagiarism and equally guilty if you:
+- The sequence of ideas, arrangement of ideas or images, or pattern of thought of someone else, even though you express them in your own words, sounds or images.
+Plagiarism occurs when such a sequence of ideas is transferred from a source without the process of digestion, integration and reorganization in the writer's mind, and without acknowledgment. - A paper written for them by someone else. - An entire work or substantive part of a work that you submitted for another course to a second course without the permission of BOTH of the instructors involved.

-- Allow your paper or creative project, in outline or finished form, to be copied and submitted as the work of another. - Prepare an assignment for another student and allow it to be submitted as his or her work. - Keep or contribute materials to a group project with the clear intent that these be copied and submitted as the work of anyone other than the author.
-(The student who knows that his or her work is being copied is presumed to consent to its being copied.)
+A student is an accomplice in plagiarism and equally guilty if they:

-• The penalties described in the Academic Rights and Responsibilities shall apply.
+- Allow their paper or creative project, in outline or finished form, to be copied and submitted as the work of another. - Prepare an assignment for another student and allow it to be submitted as his or her work. - Keep or contribute materials to a group project with the clear intent that these be copied and submitted as the work of anyone other than the author.
+(The student who knows that his or her work is being copied is presumed to consent to its being copied.) - The penalties described in the Academic Rights and Responsibilities shall apply.

-You can avoid plagiarism by:
+A student can avoid plagiarism by: